Lakshitnagar/TwubricScore/README.md

 (Twubric)

-Criteria
+## Criteria

-Weightage
-Scale
-Friends
+Friends (2 Weightage)

-2
-High, Average, Low
-Influence
+Influence (4 Weightage)

-4
-High, Average, Low
-Chirpy
+Chirpy (4 Weightage)
-4
-High, Average, Low

 # What's in the app
-Right now only UI is build using bootstrap and AngularJS.
+Right now only UI is build using bootstrap, AngularJS and isotope.js .
 Planning to link Twitter account of user.